 Joseph Dunford, Sr.

 Joseph Dunford, Sr. volunteered for the Marines as a senior in high school in 1948 since he looked up to his neighbors who fought in WWII.
-After attending basic training in the Carolinas, Joseph Dunford was flown to Busan and fought in the 2nd Battle at Naktong Bulge (Battle of Pusan Perimeter).
+After attending basic training in the Carolinas, he was flown to Busan and fought in the 2nd Battle at Naktong Bulge (Battle of Pusan Perimeter).
 Soon after winning this battle, he participated in the Inchon Landing and fought his way to Seoul.
-During the Wonson landing, he headed north to fight the Chinese troops and participated in the Battle at the Chosin Reservoir until the end of December 1950.
-After suffering from frostbite, Joseph Dunford spent time in naval hospitals to recover, worked Naval guard duty, and signed a waiver to go back to the infantry.
+During the Wonson landing, he headed north to fight the Chinese troops and participated in the Battle of Chosin Reservoir until the end of December 1950.
+After suffering from frostbite, he spent time in naval hospitals to recover, worked Naval guard duty, and signed a waiver to go back to the infantry.

 2nd Battle at Naktong Bulge/part of Battle of Pusan Perimeter

 Joseph Dunford, Sr. shares that his first battle in the Korean War was the 2nd Battle at Naktong Bulge.
 He explains how the North Koreans broke the lines and he fought to push them back.
 He shares how responded using his training.
 He knew his role was critical.